jordgubben/promenad/README.md

 # Promenad
-An purely procedural animation system that can walk and hold hands.
+A purely procedural animation system that can walk and hold hands.
 Created in the spring of 2021 as the specialization course at [The Game Assembly](https://www.thegameassembly.com/).

 ![Two actors holding hands while one of them is waling on terrain](./doc/images/walk_on_terrain_holding_hands.png)